stas-sultanov/media-assets/telemetry-client/power-platform-plugin/readme.md

 ### 4. The Code

-Adjust the code of [DemoPlugin](/telemetry-client/power-platform-plugin/src/Code/DemoPlugin.cs) constructor to use name of the environment variable that holds the configuration from [step 3](#3-environment-variables).
+Adjust the code of [DemoPlugin](/telemetry-client/power-platform-plugin/Demo/src/Code/DemoPlugin.cs) class, to use name of the environment variable that holds the configuration from [step 3](#3-environment-variables).

 ## 📌 Notes